munoz0raul/arduino-demo/arduino-led-webui/BLOG.md

-# Building a Web-Controlled LED System with Arduino Uno R4: MPU-MCU Communication
+# Building a Web-Controlled LED System with Arduino Uno Q: MPU-MCU Communication

 ## Introduction

-The [Arduino Uno R4 WiFi](https://docs.arduino.cc/hardware/uno-q/) is a unique board that features **two processing cores**: a **Microprocessor (MPU)** running Linux and a **Microcontroller (MCU)** for real-time hardware control.
+The [Arduino Uno Q](https://docs.arduino.cc/hardware/uno-q/) is a unique board that features **two processing cores**: a **Microprocessor (MPU)** running Linux and a **Microcontroller (MCU)** for real-time hardware control.
 This dual-core architecture opens up powerful possibilities for IoT applications, allowing you to combine the flexibility of Linux with the precision of bare-metal firmware.

 In this tutorial, we'll build a **web-based LED controller** that demonstrates inter-core communication.
 The MPU will run a Flask web server accessible from any browser, while the MCU will control the physical LEDs.
 We'll use [Arduino App Bricks](https://docs.arduino.cc/software/app-lab/tutorials/bricks/) to enable seamless communication between the two cores via the **Arduino Bridge**.